magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 aimed at filling the gaps and, perhaps, even overtake.

-If you take a look at the [tasks for `boot`][4] developed by the community, you'll discover that we already have anything we need to start approaching Bret Victor's principle of Immediate Feedback:
+If you take a look at the [tasks for `boot`][4] developed by the community, you'll discover that we already have everything we need to start approaching Bret Victor's principle of Immediate Feedback:

 * [`boot-http`][5]: a `boot` task providing a simple CLJ based HTTP